goupdating/android-studio-sdk/README.md

 ##Setup

-**For Eclipse/ADT user**: please see tag [android-eclipse-sdk](https://github.com/goupdating/android-eclipse-sdk), download the source codes, check out the Updating to see how the library works.
+**For Eclipse/ADT user**: please see [android-eclipse-sdk](https://github.com/goupdating/android-eclipse-sdk), download the source codes, check out the Updating to see how the library works.

 ####To start with